Autonomous administrative division: British Crown Dependencies

-Guernsey, the Isle of Man, and Jersey are self-governing Crown Dependencies which are not part of the United Kingdom; however, the UK is responsible for their defence and international affairs.

 British Overseas Territories

-Gibraltar is a self-governing overseas territory of the UK.
-Most of the other 13 British Overseas Territories also have autonomy in internal affairs through local legislatures.

 Dutch constituent countries

 Aruba, Curaçao, and Sint Maarten are autonomous countries within the Kingdom of the Netherlands, each with their own parliament.
 In addition they enjoy autonomy in taxation matters as well as having their own currencies.

 French overseas collectivities, New Caledonia, and Corsica

 The French Constitution recognises three autonomous jurisdictions.
 Corsica, a region of France, enjoys a greater degree of autonomy on matters such as tax and education compared to mainland regions.
 New Caledonia, a sui generis collectivity, and French Polynesia, an overseas collectivity, are highly autonomous territories with their own government, legislature, currency, and constitution.
 They do not, however, have legislative powers for policy areas relating to law and order, defense, border control or university education.
 Other smaller overseas collectivities have a lesser degree of autonomy through local legislatures.
 The five overseas regions, French Guiana, Guadeloupe, Martinique, Mayotte, and Réunion, are generally governed the same as mainland regions; however, they enjoy some additional powers, including certain legislative powers for devolved areas.